team4kira/Domain-Setup-GoDaddy/README.md

 * * Input the IP Address of your site (information found on the site hosting your website)
 * Edit or Create CNAME
   * Input the web address of your site.
 Note: this can take 24-hours to propagate
-* Go to fowarding
+* Go to fowarding - this step ensures the naked site work
+  * Recommend https://
   * Enter your domain name with the www.
-Example www.mysite.ca What this does is ensure that your naked site mysite.ca, redirects to www.mysite.ca, reducting complication with browsers accessing your website.
+  * Select Permanent (301)

 Azure (Note settings may differ for other Hosts)
 * Select Custome Domain